 Understanding how your NPS score compares against other schools is a bit tricky.
 (Another potential reason to use an outside consultant), but Temkin Group publishes yearly statistics on industry NPS scores.
 If you find that your score is similar to a cable company (11) , you now understand that you have a challenge.

-When should you conduct a survey?
+When should you conduct a school satisfaction survey?

 Now is generally the best time to conduct a school survey.
 I always tell clients that the sweet spot is between Christmas Break and Spring Break.
 You want to give the new parents time to acclimate to the school and form an opinion, but don’t want it to be too late when parents are thinking about summer and the next school year.